- Steel cut oats are healthier than rolled oats

 Fruit and vegetables: apple & cranberries

 … though I was always surprised how quickly I felt hungry after this meal.

 Last month I went to the grocery store.
 I was making sure I spent enough to get the offer; I take loyalty points seriously 🙂 Steel cut oats were on sale, so I threw them into my basket and headed home.

 A couple days later I got ready to make a quick breakfast.
 But when I read the instructions I was surprised to see that steel cut oats take twenty minutes to cook!
 That was the start of me understanding how rolled oats are different.

 Both types of oats are full of roughage.
 The main difference is that rolled oats are more processed than steel cut oats.
-Rolled oats (similar to quick oats or instant oats) are precooked, dried and then rolled.
+Rolled oats are precooked, dried and then rolled—just like quick oats (aka instant oats).

 Roughage is a fibrous material found in food that’s indigestible.
 Fiber aids the passage of food and waste products through and out of your body.

 Processed foods cook faster, you digest them faster and you feel hungrier faster.
 Then you can either eat more food or be preoccupied by hunger pains.
 Each decision we make triggers a positive or negative series of events.